SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 I've shared this post on Reddit and after getting the feedback, i managed to fix multiple issues with this post.
 Thanks!
 I'm currently at the process of *refactors*, so many small things may change, and many other small things may be added in following days.
 I'll update this section when i'm finished.

+- 03.12.2024 - Updated the part about LLM text generation.
+               I have made some mistakes there, so i've updated my knowledge and the post.
+               Thanks /r/AbaGuy17, /r/Oscylator and others for pointing stuff up.